 To better understand how to approach fascial therapy, you have to know more about fascia itself.

 The best description of healthy fascia is a connective web that holds everything together.
-This multilayered tissue holds our organs, muscles, and everything else, making it vital to our movement, posture, and practically everything else.
+This multilayered tissue supports our organs, muscles, and practically everything else, making it vital to movement and posture.

 Fascia is composed of three layers: superficial, deep, and visceral.
 The superficial fascia, located just beneath the skin, provides a protective barrier while also storing fat and water.
 The deep fascia surrounds muscles, bones, nerves, and blood vessels, holding these structures in place.
 Finally, visceral fascia supports internal organs, keeping them stable and functioning properly.